Episcopal Church of the Good Shepherd

 For the following fifty years Good Shepherd mission was served by priests-in-charge, some staying for brief periods of a year or two, others for longer spans of time.
 Eleven different clergy (men) were responsible for the spiritual leadership of the mission until it assumed parish status in 1958.

-In recent years the church has developed a special ministry to international students.
+In recent years, we have claimed our identity as a Christian community rooted and grounded in the Holy Eucharist and Common Prayer.
 Good Shepherd has also fostered many vocations to the ordained ministry.
-Two deacons, and several seminarians have been sponsored by the parish within the past decade, including two current seminarians.
+Two deacons and several seminarians have been sponsored by the parish within the past decade, including A. J. Stack, who was ordained as a transitional deacon this year.
 In addition, several curates, assistants, and associated clergy have been thoroughly integrated into the on-going life of the parish.

-In 2007, as Good Shepherd celebrates the first hundred years of the Hocking Valley Mission, much has changed.
-The Good News has not.
-Building on the faithful ministry of generations who have gone before, let us pray for the grace to move forward in another century of mission.
+As we continue our journey into the second century of God’s mission for the Episcopal Church of the Good Shepherd, much is changing; however, the Good News has not.
+Building on the faithful ministry of generations who have gone before, let us pray for the grace to move forward in mission.
 May we put our trust in God and be filled with hope and love.

 For more reading: Please consult the following two books, the latter in particular.
-These can be found in the Church Library, the citations are linked to copies in the University's Alden Library.
+These can be found in the Church's library collection, or found in the University's Alden Library.

 CHURCH OF THE GOOD SHEPHERD MILESTONES